-The accredited course you need to enable staff to administer medicines or support people with their medicines in an extra care or supported living setting.
+The accredited course you need to enable staff to administer medicines or support people with their medicines in an extra care or supported living setting, following a competency assessment.

 Medication Management & Audit for Extra Care & Supported Living